simontran9/refs/src/conts-and-algos/algorithms/sorting.md

 ### Idea

-1. Build a max heap from the input array
+1. Build a max heap from the input `array`
-2. Select the last slot from the unsorted portion of the array
+2. Select the last slot from the unsorted portion of `array`
 3. Change the element in the last slot to the top element in the heap
 4. Remove the top element from the heap
-5. Repeat step 2 and step 4 until the array is completely sorted
+5. Repeat steps 2 to 4 until `array` is completely sorted

 <img src="images/Pasted%20image%2020250226053913.png" width="300">
 <img src="images/Pasted%20image%2020250226054010.png" width="300">